lukegb/uffd/README.md

 ## Migration from version 1

+If a custom config file name was set with `CONFIG_FILENAME`, this must be replaced with `CONFIG_PATH`.
+The new variable must be set to a full path instead of a filename relative to the application's instance directory.

 Prior to version 2 uffd stored users, groups and mail aliases in an LDAP server.
 To migrate from version 1 to a later version, make sure to keep the v1 config file as it is with all LDAP settings.
 Running the database migrations with `flask db upgrade` automatically imports all users, groups and mail forwardings from LDAP to the database.